 United States and Mexico Show Unity After Trump Victory

-The United States and Mexican National sides made a clear demonstration of unity yesterday, as the sides met just three days after Donald Trump was elected President.
+The United States and Mexican National sides made a clear demonstration of unity, as the sides met just three days after Donald Trump was elected President.

-England met Scotland yesterday in a game surrounded in controversy over the poppy debate, however there was only one football game that felt truly significant yesterday, and it was not the one played at Wembley stadium.
+England met Scotland on Friday in a game surrounded in controversy over the poppy debate, however there was only one football game that felt truly significant on Friday, and it was not the one played at Wembley stadium.

 Following the election of Donald Trump as the 45th President of the United States, players from the United States and Mexico joined together for the team photograph before their World Cup qualification match.